sassoftware/viya4-deployment/README.md

 #### Kubeconfig

 Kubernetes access config file.
-When not integrating with SAS Viya 4 IaC projects, this must be provided
+When integrating with SAS Viya 4 IaC projects, this value is not required.

 #### Terraform state file